F.T. Island: 2015–present: Continued releases, members departure and military enlistment

 "Just Do It" was released in July and topped HMV's Asian album chart, Amazon Japan's Asian pop chart, and landed in the top 3 on Tower Records' world music chart and hit No.5 on the Oricon Singles Chart.
 The song also came atop in Tower Records Japan for the top 10 K-pop singles and albums for the second week of September.

 On March 14, 2019, Jong-hoon left the band and retired from the entertainment industry after being involved in the Burning Sun scandal, where he was part of a group chat in which some members shared videos of sexual activities recorded without the consent of the other party.
 Hong-gi began his mandatory military service on September 30, 2019, becoming the first F.T.
 Island member to enlist.
 On December 24, 2019, it was announced that Seung-hyun would leave the group and FNC following the end of his contract on December 31 in order to focus primarily on his acting career, while Hong-gi, Jae-jin, and Min-hwan renewed their contracts with their label.
 Jae-jin enlisted as an active duty soldier on January 21, 2020, while Min-hwan enlisted on February 24 as a reserve soldier.
 Hong-gi was discharged on April 18, 2021.
 Jae-jin was discharged on August 1, 2021.
 Min-hwan was discharged on September 2, 2021.

 On April 25, 2022, FT Island will hold 'THE CON 2022: FT Island' at 6 PM on May 15, 2022 at the Jangchung Gymnasium in Jung-gu, Seoul.
 The show will be held after the 2019 concert held by FT Island before military service.

 On July 16, 2022, it was announced that F.T.
 Island will hold another concert on August 20–21.

+On January 29, 2026, it was announced that FT Island had renewed its contract with FNC Entertainment, followed by the company announcing it would create a "dedicated" team to support the band's future activities.